directus-labs/directus-template-cli/README.md

 ## Usage

+Using the @latest tag ensures you're receiving the latest version of the packaged templates with the CLI.
+You can review [the specific versions on NPM](https://www.npmjs.com/package/directus-template-cli) and use @{version} syntax to apply the templates included with that version.

 ### Applying a Template

 **To avoid potential conflicts and bad outcomes, templates can only be applied to a blank instance currently.**